schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 procedure goo(var ADblArray: TTenDoubles);
 begin
-// I hold a reference to the original record passed via ADblArray end;
+// I hold a reference to the original record array via ADblArray end;
 {% endhighlight %}

-If we declare a fixed array in our record it will contribute to the size of the record.
+If we declare a fixed array as a field in our record it will contribute to the size of the record.
 The memory will be contained within the record structure.
 This provides for simple memory management.

 Fixed arrays can easily be used cross platform when defined as part of our arrays.